 Joe Bean Co-Owner Ben Turiano talks with producers in Nicaragua.
 Credit: Joe Bean

 With a new roastery comes a new roaster.
 Joe Bean started with a 10-kilo Ambex machine that did approximately 60–80 lb/hour.
 When they expanded, they invested instead in a Probat 25-kilo machine that does approximately 250–300 lb/hour.

-5. Consider Your New Customers
+5. New Offerings

 As you expand your roastery, you may be thinking of approaching different customers.
-This will require changing your business model as you understand their different needs.
+This will require changing your business model as you understand their needs.

 Kathy tells me that Joe Bean Coffee Roastery started to diversify their offerings.
-They now sell the same high-quality specialty coffees they used to, but also added more affordably priced specialty coffees to the menu.
-She tells me that while they’re still specialty-grade, they’re “community-blended lots” rather than single origins, which allows them to be priced more competitively for wholesale customers and distributors who want larger orders.
+They now sell the same high-quality specialty coffees they used to, but also added more affordably priced coffees to the menu.
+She tells me that while these are still specialty-grade, they’re “community-blended lots” rather than single origins, which allows them to be priced more competitively for wholesale customers and distributors who want larger orders.
 In turn, this puts their coffee on the shelves of grocery stores.

 Joe Bean’s Wholesale Director, Katie Hagstrom, with some of the company’s coffees.
 Credit: Rachel Liz Photography

 6. Promoting & Relationship-Building